score-spec/docs/content/en/docs/extensions/_index.md

 <!-- Routes Management in Applications -->

-Applications that consist of multiple microservices typically need a routing controller that redirects incoming requests to a proper {{< glossary_tooltip text="Workload" term_id="workload" >}} at run time.
+Applications that consist of multiple microservices typically need a routing controller that redirects incoming requests to a proper Workload at run time.

 For example, a common scenario is to deploy an API Gateway, Ingress controller, or Service mesh as part of your application.
 Maintaining and updating routing tables after new service deployments is a point of friction as the application scales.